Financial Aid Resources

 Each year the School of Social Work awards a number of

-scholarships to students who demonstrate high academic achievement
+scholarships to incoming students who demonstrate high academic

-applicants will be reviewed for merit-based scholarships at the
+consider all applicants for these merit-based scholarships at the

-time of application review, without need to separately apply for
+time of application review, without need for a separate scholarship

 Graduate, Research and Teaching Assistantships (GA,RA,TA)